Updated August 2021

 Jones has systematically helped assemble, and then expertly coached, winning basketball players and teams to heights unmatched in the programs he has worked to build.
 He helped coach Miami to a regular season championship in the Big East in 2000 only six years after the Hurricanes went winless in Big East play.
 He helped coach Mississippi State to the SEC Tournament Championship in 2002 – a title that marked only the second tournament championship in school history.
-At Florida State, Jones helped the Seminoles win the ACC Tournament in 2012.
+At Florida State, Jones helped the Seminoles win the ACC Tournament in 2012 and 2020.
 Florida State’s ACC Championship is the most significant title in Jones’ career considering the Seminoles defeated two of the top four all-time winningest programs (Duke and North Carolina) in the semifinals and championship games of the event.

-Jones has helped the Seminoles build a solid program by doing what he does as well as any coach in the country: recruit outstanding talent and develop those signees into NBA level players.
-A total of 14 Seminoles have become NBA Draft choices while two other players have earned roster sports as free agents during his tenure at Florida State.
+Jones has helped the Seminoles build a solid program by doing what he does as well as any coach in the country: recruiting outstanding talent and developing those signees into NBA level players.
+19 Seminoles have become NBA Draft picks while two other players have earned roster sports as free agents during his tenure at Florida State.

-His coaching philosophies have helped Florida State become one of the nation’s top defensive teams and his ability to teach the game of basketball has transformed the Seminoles into one of the most fundamentally sound teams in the nation.
+His coaching philosophies have helped Florida State become one of the nation’s top defensive teams and his ability to teach the game of basketball has transformed the Seminoles into one of the most fundamentally and consistently sound teams in the nation.

 FLORIDA STATE IN THE NCAA TOURNAMENT